nextauthjs/next-auth/www/docs/getting-started/rest-api.md

 #### GET /api/auth/session

 Returns client-safe session object - or an empty object if there is no session.

+The contents of the session object that is returned is configurable with the session callback.

 #### GET /api/auth/csrf